Yitong999/CPEN442-Adversarial-Attack/README.md

 # Part 2:
-### Download traffic sign GERMAN from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign/data, and run below script to keep only 10 classes for a easier training
+### Download traffic sign GERMAN from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign/data, rename it as German

+and run below script to keep only 10 classes for a easier training
 ```
 python preprocess.py
 ```